PrajwalSathyanarayana/smollm2-medical-sft/README.md

-# Domain-Adaptive Fine-Tuning of SmolLM2-360M for Medical Q&A
+# Domain Adaptive Fine Tuning of SmolLM2-360M for Medical Q&A

 Fine-tuning a 360M-parameter language model on a mixed medical Q&A corpus using full Supervised Fine-Tuning (SFT), then benchmarking it against larger models to study the cost-performance tradeoff of small domain-adapted models.